-To open the in-floor storage bin, lift upward on the handle of the latch and open the lid.
+To open in-floor storage bin, remove the floor mat (if equipped), and lift upward on the handle of the latch and open the lid.

-The front seat may have to be moved forward to fully open the lid.
+The front seat may have to be moved forward to 2 fully open the lid.